rhuangr/MARL-Maze/README.md

 ## Final notes
 - When visualizing the policy, click the following buttons:
-  1. 'Space' to pause/unpause agent movement
+  1. `Space` to pause/unpause agent movement
-  2. 'Q' to generate a new maze and reset agents at the start of the maze
+  2. `Q` to generate a new maze and reset agents at the start of the maze
-  3. 'W' to print all agent observations in the terminal
+  3. `W` to print all agent observations in the terminal
-  4. 'E' to take a single step for both agents.
+  4. `E` to take a single step for both agents.
-  5. 'S' to switch between different POVs.
+  5. `S` to switch between different POVs.

 - If you wish to train agents from scratch, delete `PPO.pth` and uncomment `brain.train()` to start training.
 - Hyperparameters of the PPO algorithm can all be modified.